malmujadib/DataScience_BlogPost-/README.md

     * Q2:Are the developer satisfied about their careers and what is the average of this satisfaction?

-    -Often, yes becuse the average rating is 7.3 from 10.
+    -Often, yes becشuse the average rating is 7.3 from 10.

     * Q3:Which continent has the highest average salary?